happymondaynkanta/Object-and-Face-Detection-Using-OpenCV-and-Yolo-/README.md

 # Object-and-Face-Detection-Using-Yolo-
-YOLO object and face detection is implemented.
+Opencv and YOLO object and face detection is implemented.
 You only look once (YOLO) is a state-of-the-art, real-time object detection system.
 It is based on Deep Learning.